olm3ca/Pixelbook-Campfire/README.md

 8. For grub to work properly, copy the text the script provides.
 You only need the part that starts from img_part.
 Make sure there is no } in the end.
 We need to customize the grub entry with the following:
 	- Replace "/kernel" in the grub configuration with "/kernel-chromebook"
-	- add "options=native_chromebook_image" to the kernel command line.
+	- add "options=enable_updates,native_chromebook_image" to the kernel command line.

+What this does is it tells Brunch to boot Chrome OS with the 4.4 kernel, and it also enables regular OS updates just like a normal install.
 My grub entry looks like this - yours may be different depending on where your NTFS partition is for the Chrome OS image:

 ```
 img_part=/dev/mmcblk0p5